Trusted WordPress tutorials, when you need them most.

 Depending on the WordPress plugins you’ve installed, you may see some extra options.
 For example, if you’re using WooCommerce, then you can include ‘Products’ in the SearchWP search results.

-For more on this topic, see our guide on how to make a smart WooCommerce product search.
+For more on this topic, feel free to see our guide on how to make a smart WooCommerce product search.

 Adding additional content types to WordPress search